anoriangit/agon-vdp/README.md

 where FONTID is one of
 - 0 Agon system font
 - 1	ATARI
 - 2	Olivetti THIN
 - 3	IMB VGA
 - 4	FONT9x15 (only available in BIG_FONTS builds, see below)
+- 255 USER font

 Note that for selecting one of the provided "baked in" fonts, POINTSIZE, WIDTH and HEIGHT can be any arbitrary value as they will be ignored, but you still have to provide them.